WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Introduction

-In this paper, we assume that we are given the (approximate) forward operator $f$, a data base of low resolution images $y_1,...,y_m$ and only one single high-resolution reference image $\tilde x$.
-Further, we assume that the distribution of patches in $\tilde x$ is similar to the patch distribution in the unknown high-resolution ground truths $x_1,...,x_m$ corresponding to $y_1,...,y_m$.
+In this paper, we assume that we are given the (approximate) forward operator $f\colon\R^{d_1\times d_2}\to\R^{n_1\times n_2}$ consisting of a blur and a downsampling operator, where $d_1=q n_1$ and $d_2=q n_2$ for some integral magnification factor $q$.
+Additionally, we assume that we are given a database of low-resolution images $y_1,...,y_m$ and one single high-resolution reference image $\tilde x$.
+Further, we assume that the distribution of patches in $\tilde x$ is similar to the patch distribution in the unknown high-resolution ground truths $\bar x_1,..., \bar x_m$ corresponding to $y_1,...,y_m$.
 This assumption is fulfilled for images from similar image classes as, e.g., from textures or materials.
 The setting is motivated by the analysis of materials microstructures.
-Here, it is usually possible to scan a large area of a material with a low resolution, while the limited amount of time and resources forbids to image the same size of a data using a higher resolution.
+Here, it is usually possible to scan a large area of a material with a low-resolution, while the limited amount of time and resources forbids to image the same size of a data using a higher resolution.
 Further, it is often impossible to scan the same section of one sample twice with different resolutions as in many applications destructive imaging processes, e.g.,\ FIB-SEM are used.
-These imaging techniques destroy the scanned section of the material and consequently there is no chance to generate labeled training data.
-Within this setting, Hertrich et al.~\cite{Hertrich21} proposed to solve the variational problem \eqref{general_variational_problem} using a so-called Wasserstein patch prior (WPP), which penalizes the quadratic Wasserstein distance between the patch distribution of $x$ and the reference image $\tilde x$.
-The approach was inspired by the idea that a texture-like image can be represented by the distribution of small patches \cite{EL1999, GRGH2017,Hou21, Hou21Patch, LB2019}, which was used by Houdard et al.~\cite{Hou21Patch} to synthesize textures.
-A similar comparison of the Wasserstein-2 distance of patch distributions was used within a supervised setting in \cite{PKPE2021}.
-Unfortunately, the minimization of the corresponding variational problem requires several computations and differentiations of Wasserstein distances, which is computationally expensive.
+These imaging techniques destroy the scanned section of the material and consequently there is no chance to generate paired training data.
+Within this setting, Hertrich et al. \cite{Hertrich21} proposed to solve the variational problem \eqref{general_variational_problem} using a so-called Wasserstein patch prior (WPP), which penalizes the quadratic Wasserstein distance between the patch distribution of $x$ and the reference image $\tilde x$.
+The approach was inspired by the idea that a texture-like image can be represented by the distribution of small patches \cite{EL1999, GRGH2017, Hou21Patch,Hou21, LB2019}, which was used by Guiterrez et al.~\cite{GRGH2017} to synthesize textures and was extended by Houdard et al.~\cite{Hou21Patch} to generative texture modelling.
+Texture synthesis based on wavelet coefficients was considered in \cite{RPDB2011}.
+Unfortunately, the minimization of the variational problem corresponding to the WPP requires several computations and differentiations of Wasserstein distances, which is computationally expensive.
 We propose to overcome this computational overhead by exploiting NNs.
 First we introduce WPPNets, which are NNs trained in an unsupervised way using a new WPP-based loss function.
 Then, in order to measure the uncertainty within the reconstructions, we train conditional normalizing flows using a WPP-Kullback-Leibler-based loss function and call the resulting model WPPFlows.
 Normalizing flows \cite{DSB2017,KD2018,RM2015} are learned diffeomorphisms to model complicated and high-dimensional probability distributions using a much simpler latent distribution.
-Applications to inverse problems were considered e.g.,\ in \cite{AFHH2021,Denker21,Bouman20}.
-We demonstrate the performance of our methods by several numerical examples on real-world data\footnote{The code is available at \url{https://github.com/FabianAltekrueger/WPPNets}.}.
-It turns out that WPPNets outperform several methods as Plug-and-Play approaches and DIP.
+Applications to inverse problems were considered, e.g.,\ in \cite{AFHH2021,Denker21,Bouman20}.
+We demonstrate the performance of our methods by various numerical examples on real-world data\footnote{The code is available at \url{https://github.com/FabianAltekrueger/WPPNets}.}.
+It turns out that WPPNets outperform several methods such as Plug-and-Play approaches and DIP.
 In practice, it is often unrealistic to assume that the forward operator $f$ is known exactly.
 Instead, it can be described inaccurately or estimated on synthetic data.
 Our numerical examples show that WPPNets are much more stable under such perturbations of the operator than other approaches.
 Finally, our examples show that WPPFlows are a reasonable method to quantify the uncertainty within the reconstructions as they produce diverse and realistic images.